 Walter Pierce Park, Washington, DC

 Marks, Edward, private, Co.
 B; widows Maria and Annie.
-Marks in 1863 ran away from slavery near Petersburg, Va.
+Edward Marks in 1863 ran away from slavery near Petersburg, Va.
 He came to Washington and enlisted.
 He died March 14, 1889, at age 55, occupation barber, at Freedmen’s Hospital.
 Two widows vied for his pension: Maria, whom Marks married while enslaved; and Annie, whom Marks married later as a free man.
-The Pension Bureau upheld the legality of the slave marriage, awarding a widow’s pension to Maria.
+The Pension Bureau upheld the legality of the slave marriage and awarded a widow’s pension to Maria.

 Boyd, John, Co.
 C. Boyd, who was emancipated April 16, 1862, died March 31, 1868, age 22, a laborer.

 Magruder, Enoch, private, Co.
 F; widow Harriet.
-Magruder was enslaved near Piscataway, Prince George’s County, Md., and was drafted.
-He died February 6, 1871; his widow reported to Pension officials that his death certificate incorrectly stated his age as 26, when, in fact, he died at age 46.
+Enoch Magruder was enslaved near Piscataway, Prince George’s County, Md., and was drafted.
+He died February 6, 1871.
+His widow reported to Pension officials that his death certificate incorrectly stated his age as 26, when, in fact, he died at age 46.

 Burley (Berley), Fletcher, corporal, Co.
 M, enlisted at Providence in 1863 and mustered out at New Orleans in 1865.
 Burley died at age 27 on November 29, 1873.

 Churchwell, Benjamin, corporal promoted to sergeant, Co.
 I; widow Maria.
-Born enslaved at Port Royal, Virginia, he was wounded during the siege of Petersburg, Va.
+Benjamin Churchwell, born enslaved at Port Royal, Virginia, was wounded during the siege of Petersburg, Va.
 He died April 16, 1883, age 45, occupation laborer, on I St. between Half and South Capitol streets.

 Johnson, William, private, Co.
 K or H. Johnson died July 3, 1884, age 45, at Freedmen’s Hospital.

 Walker, Washington, private, Co.
 A; widow Jane.
-Walker died April 15, 1886, age 62, occupation cooper, at 917 Hughes Alley between 25th, 26th, I and K streets, NW.
-He was initially buried at Mt.
-Pleasant Plains Cemetery but was disinterred by family members on June 8, 1895; he was reinterred at Arlington National Cemetery.
+Washington Walker died April 15, 1886, age 62, occupation cooper, at 917 Hughes Alley between 25th, 26th, I and K streets, NW.
+He was first buried at Mt.
+Pleasant Plains Cemetery; he was disinterred by family members on June 8, 1895, and reinterred at Arlington National Cemetery.

 Frazier, Hamilton, enlisted at New York in 1864 and served until 1865 on the vessels North Carolina, Horace Beals, and Wyandank.
 His widow was Elizabeth.
 He died July 30, 1876, age 45, occupation cook at Ebbit House, at 1313 Alley behind New York Avenue.